CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: Social Dilemmas and Solution Concepts

 \section{Social Dilemmas and Solution Concepts}

-\paragraph{Normal-form Games} The social dilemmas we consider in this paper can all be described as finite normal-form games.
-These are games with a finite set of players $\calN = \{1, \dots, n\}$ and actions $\calA_i$ per player $i \in \calN$, such that all players choose their action simultaneously, one single time.
+\textbf{Normal-form Games.} Our social dilemmas are all finite normal-form games.
+That is, there is a finite set of players $\calN = \{1, \dots, n\}$ and actions $\calA_i$ per player $i \in \calN$, and all players choose their action simultaneously, one single time.
 A tuple of actions $\va = (a_1, \dots, a_n) \in \calA_1 \times \dots \times \calA_n =: \calA$ is called an \emph{action profile}.
-For convenience, we write $\va = (a_i, \va_{-i}) \in \calA_i \times \calA_{-i}$ to emphasize player $i$'s decision in $\va$.
+We write $\va = (a_i, \va_{-i}) \in \calA_i \times \calA_{-i}$ to emphasize player $i$'s decision in $\va$.
 Each player $i$ has a \emph{utility (payoff) function} $u_i : \calA \to \R$ that represents their preferences over action profiles $\va \in \calA$ being the outcome of the game.
 In two-player games, these utility functions can be represented with two matrices.
 Players do not have to select an action deterministically, but they are allowed to play a probability distribution $\vs_i \in \Delta(\calA_i) =: \calS_i$ over actions $A_i$, which we call a \emph{randomized action} (or \emph{strategy} for short in the context of normal-form games).
 Players have the goal to choose a strategy that maximizes their utility in expectation.
 We define a strategy profile set $\calS = \{\vs = (\vs_1, \dots, \vs_n)\}$ similarly to the case of action profiles.